Easy Squash Casserole for Party or Potluck

 - In a medium bowl, microwave the 3 remaining tablespoons of butter on HIGH for 25 seconds until melted.
 Add the crushed crackers and Parmesan cheese and toss to combine.
 Add a pinch of cayenne, if desired.
 Sprinkle the cracker mixture over the squash mixture, covering it completely.
 Bake in preheated oven for 20 minutes until golden brown.

-I hope you try this easy Summer Squash Casserole.
+I hope you try this easy Squash Casserole.
 Everyone will thank you.
 Be sure to PIN IT.